 API

-A REST API (Representational State Transfer) is an application programming interface that respects the constraints of the REST architecture and enables interaction with RESTful web services.
+A REST API (Representational State Transfer) is an application programming interface that respects the constraints of REST architectural style and allows interaction with RESTful web services.

 To install the API in Mercator, you need to install Passport by running this command: